TrioXpert: An Automated Incident Management Framework for Microservice System: Methodology

 \name employs an LLM-based two-stage filtering mechanism to isolate incident-relevant log entries, reducing noise and improving cross-scenario adaptability.
 Inspired by COMET~\cite{comet}, the method preserves the core idea of combining keyword filtering with semantic refinement, but replaces manual heuristics with instruction-driven automation.

-In the first stage, the LLM is prompted to extract incident-relevant keywords from the dataset (\eg generating terms such as \textit{``error'', ``failure'', or ``timeout''} in response to the instruction \textit{``Identify key terms commonly associated with system failures in the following logs''} ).
-These keywords are then employed to filter candidate logs, which are subsequently fed into the second stage for deeper semantic analysis.
-In the second stage, the LLM identifies salient log entries by analyzing their semantic content in the context of incident patterns, such as whether they contain abnormal operations, error indicators, or system-critical events.
-This process replaces the TF-IDF-based prioritization used in traditional approaches with a more expressive, semantics-aware mechanism.
+In the first stage, the LLM is prompted to extract incident-relevant keywords from the dataset (\eg generating terms such as \textit{``error'', ``failure'', or ``timeout''} in response to the instruction \textit{``Identify key terms commonly associated with system failures in the following logs''}).
+This approach eliminates the need for labor-intensive manual curation while ensuring comprehensive coverage of incident-related terminology across different system contexts.
+The keywords are then employed to filter candidate logs, which are subsequently fed into the second stage for deeper semantic analysis.
+In the second stage, the LLM executes context-aware filtering through a structured evaluation prompt.
+This instruction-driven mechanism replaces TF-IDF's surface-level term frequency analysis with semantic reasoning, enabling the model to: (1) identify causally relevant patterns beyond lexical matching, (2) dynamically weigh diagnostic significance based on contextual evidence, (3) generalize from few examples without handcrafted thresholds~\cite{loglm}.

 Through this process, the filtered logs $\mathcal{L}$ can more accurately indicate incident-related information while eliminating interference caused by irrelevant logs.